balena-os/jetson-flash/README.md

 Make sure that the Jetson board is plugged into your host via USB and is in recovery mode before issuing the flashing command.

+**Antmicro JOB:**

+1. Ensure the device is powered off and the power adapter disconnected
+2. Connect the device to the power source, and connect the device's programming port to your Host PC
+3. Press and release the power button
+4. Press and hold the RESET button
+5. Press and hold the RECOV button for one second
+6. Release the RECOV button
+7. Release the RESET button
+8. Issuing `lsusb` on the device should show an output similar to `0955:7323 NVIDIA Corp.
+APX`

 **Jetson Nano:**

 With power off, enable Force Recovery mode by placing a jumper across the "FRC" pins of the Button Header on the carrier board.